google/clasp/docs/run.md

 - `clasp open-script`
 - `File > Project Properties > Scopes`
 - Add these [scopes to your `appsscript.json`](https://developers.google.com/apps-script/concepts/scopes#set-explicit).
-- Log in again: `clasp login --user <name> --use-project-scopes --creds creds.json`.
-This will add these scopes to your credentials.
+- Log in again: `clasp login --user <name> --use-project-scopes --include-clasp-scopes --creds creds.json`.
+This combines your manifest scopes with default clasp scopes in one credential profile.
+- For additional one-off OAuth scopes, include `--extra-scopes` as a comma-separated list with no empty values.
 - `clasp run --user <name> sendMail`